 Composer, Conductor & Clarinetist

 Eli Parrish (b.
-2001) is a composer, conductor, clarinetist, and arts advocate whose work blends contemporary creativity with orchestral tradition and community-centric leadership.
+2001) is a composer, conductor, and clarinetist based in New York City.
 He is currently pursuing a Master of Music in Composition at the Manhattan School of Music, where he studies with Reiko Füting as a Presidential Merit Award recipient.
-He previously earned a Master of Science in Arts Management and a Bachelor of Arts in Music Composition with Highest Honors from Emory University in Atlanta, GA.
+He previously earned a Master of Science in Management and a Bachelor of Arts in Music Composition with Highest Honors from Emory University.

-Eli has led performances across the United States and Europe, including appearances at Teatro Amilcare Ponchielli in Cremona, Italy, and with the Bohuslav Martinů Philharmonic Orchestra in Zlín, Czechia.
-His compositions span symphonic, chamber, vocal, and interdisciplinary formats, exploring environmental themes, activism, narrative, and coloristic sound.
+He is a Conducting Fellow and Orchestral Manager with the Queer Urban Orchestra and serves as Assistant Conductor of the Empire City Arts Orchestra and Performing Ensembles.
+He has led performances throughout the United States and Europe, including appearances at Teatro Amilcare Ponchielli in Cremona, Italy, and with the Bohuslav Martinů Philharmonic Orchestra in Zlín, Czechia.